unitehenry/fcc-certification/README.md

 # Free Code Camp Full-Stack Certification

 This is a repository with some of the code I used to complete my Free Code Camp Full-Stack Certification.
-Check out all my Free Code Cap progress [here](https://www.freecodecamp.org/fccc1c4406e-646e-478d-a7b6-771d8c2139ba).
+Check out all my Free Code Camp progress [here](https://www.freecodecamp.org/fccc1c4406e-646e-478d-a7b6-771d8c2139ba).

 ## Front End